Get Up (Byron Stingily song)

-"Get Up" (also known as "Get Up (Everybody)") is a 1996 song by American house music singer Byron Stingily, formerly of the band Ten City.
-A massive hit in the clubs, it samples Sylvester's 1978 song, "Dance (Disco Heat)" and reached number-one on the US Billboard Hot Dance Club Play chart in 1997.
-The single also was a Top 20 hit in the UK, peaking at number 14, while going right up to number-one on the UK Dance Singles Chart in January 1997.
-It has been sold 300 000 singles worldwide.
-In 1998, it was included on Stingily's debut solo album, The Purist.
-In 2007, new remixes of the track were released.
+"Get Up" (also known as "Get Up (Everybody)") is a song by American house music singer-songwriter Byron Stingily, formerly of the band Ten City.
+A massive hit in the clubs, it was released in 1996 by Nervous Records and Manifesto Records, and samples Sylvester's 1978 song "Dance (Disco Heat)".
+"Get Up" was written by Stingily with the producers, Paul Simpson and Zack Toms.
+It reached number-one on the US Billboard Hot Dance Club Play chart in 1997 and was a top 20 hit in the UK, peaking at number 14, while going right up to number-one on the UK Dance Singles Chart in January 1997.
+The single has sold 300.000 units worldwide, and in 1998, it was included on Stingily's debut solo album, The Purist.
+In 2007, new remixes were released.

 Critical reception

 The song received critical acclaim from music critics.
-Larry Flick from Billboard felt that the former Ten City front man "continues to assert himself as a solo artist to be reckoned with with this feel-good house kicker.
+Larry Flick from Billboard felt that the former Ten City front man "continues to assert himself as a solo artist to be reckoned with this feel-good house kicker.
 His familiar, honey-coated falsetto has never sounded as sweet or authoritative."
 He added, "He stomps over rugged grooves [...] with the vigor of a preacher, while a choir chirps gleefully in the background.
 Already massive on key turntables in its test pressing, look for this to be one of the first mega dance-floor hits of the new year."
 British DJ Magazine gave it five stars, calling it "fantastic".
 They also concluded, "The festive season number one...
 This is the rare kind of record that makes your heart race..."

 A reviewer from Music Week rated it five out of five, adding, "The former Ten City vocalist deserved wider recognition with this pleasing R&B dance cut, which is already causing a storm in the clubs."
-Daisy & Havoc from the magazine's RM Dance Update also gave it five out of five, picking it as Tune of the Week.
+Daisy & Havoc from the Record Mirror Dance Update also gave it five out of five, naming it Tune of the Week.
 They said, "Definitely one of the hypes of the season this gentle thumping vocal number is very in-demand and deservedly so.
 Stingily's distinctive oh-so-high voice calls dancers to the floor and at the same time happily recalls times gone by (when most of us don't need asking twice...)."
 Charles Aaron from Spin wrote that Stingily "is the most buoyant and poignant singer/songwriter to come out of late-'80s house music, and he deserves a hit, already.
 "Get Up", which goes to church and starts partying before the offertory prayer, could be the one."